Tit0u4N/games-on-web-team-ficsit/README.md

 - `yarn install`: To install all the necessary dependencies.
 - `yarn run dev`: To start the development server.
 - `yarn build`: To build the project for production.
+- `yarn test`: To run the test suite.
+- `yarn format`: To run the code formatter.

 ## Collaboration Guidelines
 To ensure a smooth and organized development process, we follow these collaboration guidelines: